CharityLogic Software Service Agreement

 2. Service and Restrictions

 (i) Authorization.
-Subject to the terms and conditions of this Agreement, including without limitation, payment by you of all applicable Fees, CharityLogic hereby grants Customer and any User a personal, non-exclusive, non-transferable right to use the Service, solely for Customer’s own internal business purposes and solely in conjunction with valid user subscriptions to iCarol.com.
+Subject to the terms and conditions of this Agreement, including without limitation, payment by you of all applicable Fees, CharityLogic hereby grants Customer and any User a personal, non-exclusive, non-transferable right to use the Service during the Term, solely for Customer’s own internal business purposes and solely in conjunction with valid user subscriptions to iCarol.com.
 Customer remains solely liable for the actions of its Users and shall ensure that all Users comply with the terms and conditions of this Agreement.
-All rights not expressly granted to you in this Agreement are reserved by CharityLogic.
+All rights not expressly granted to you in this Agreement are reserved by CharityLogic, its licensors and service providers.
 CharityLogic reserves the right to change the terms of this Agreement by notifying you or by posting new or amended terms on the iCarol.com website.

 (ii) User Acceptance Criteria.
 CharityLogic reserves the right to have additional User acceptance criteria that may be applied to Users prior to their ability to have access to the Service.
 CharityLogic shall inform Customer of such criteria but CharityLogic shall be free to implement such criteria at any time without prior written warning to the Customer and/or to Users.
 Where Users do not accept such and/or agree to such criteria, CharityLogic reserves its rights to not grant to such Users access to the Service.
 CharityLogic reserves its rights to restrict access to the Service to Users for any violation of any additional terms and conditions to which such Users accept/agree to access the Service.